kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Work on implementing ActionResolver
+- Switch existing functionality over to using GameEngine.doAction
 - Create GameEngineHex.ts and game-engine-hex_test.ts
 - GameEngine.getAvailableActions should call into GEH
 - Tests for getHexActions -> getShrineActions:
   - Wrong phase
   - Not adjacent to any shrines
   - Adjacent but no dice of that color
   - Shrine already filled
   - Shrine visible and not ours
 - Tests for actual explore shring
   - Success: Flip ours
   - Success: Flip not ours (favor, card, shield, god)
   - Success: Visible and ours
 - Then remove a bunch of old tests and code
+- Have controller enable/disable buttons based on available actions

 == Cosmetic/Usability ==